sandy1618/LiveCodeRelive/c++tutorial/udemy_complete_c++/8.OOP_Inheritence_virtual_functions /abstract_class_pure_virtual_functions.md

 MUST be overriden by the derived classes.
 If not overridden, then the derived class also become an abstract class which again cannot be instantiaated.

+#### The derived class must implement all the pure virtual function of the super base class
 ### Abstract class
 Abstract class has atleast one pure virtual function .
 Abstract Class cannot be instanciated ?